Huracan-project/RABTracks/README.md

 # RABTracks

-> [!WARNING]
-> **WORK IN PROGRESS:** This repository is under active development.
-Data and instructions to download it will be available very soon (by the end of May).
-A data description paper is also in preparation.

 Author: Stella Bourdin (Formerly Uni.
 Oxford, now LMD-IPSL, Ecole Polytechnique), with help from Leo Saffin and Kevin Hodges (Uni.
 Reading), and Yushan Han (UCDavis), and advice from many members of the [Huracán project](https://research.reading.ac.uk/huracan/about-huracan/project-overview/).

 This code and data are distributed under the GPL-3.0 license.
 This does not cover the IBTrACs data, whose license is not indicated on the website.